tedsilb/PythonProjects/README.md

 # 99-bottles
-99 bottles on the wall!
+99 bottles of beer on the the wall (lyrics generator).

+Basic python project to practice.